Condition Analysis

 3

-- Check the BMC RAD for current peregrine nesting restrictions at Crag Lough before planning any visit; sections may be closed until June.
+- Check the BMC RAD for current peregrine nesting restrictions — seasonal closures at Crag Lough may still be in effect in early June.

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.